| Directed by

 first part of the movie finishes, you're left with no doubt that

+things, most certainly, are not going to end well.
 And, suddenly, the film changes tack.
 The previous half hour or

 so is revealed to be a construct of a writer, Taeko Mitzusawa,